rtagirov/nessy/README.md

 # The ICL version of the code

-The state of the NESSY code as it was on 01.10.2016 on the PMOD servers.
-This branch runs with the 13th version of the IFORT compiler.
+The state of the code on 25.12.2016, when it started running at ICL, i.e. with the latest (17th) version of the IFORT compiler.
-It does not run with the latest, i.e. 17th, version of IFORT (ICL servers as of 01.10.2016).
-The HMINUS part of the code, however, also runs with the 15th version of IFORT (MPS servers as of 01.10.2016).
+The code also runs with the 15th version at MPS.
-No tests were performed for the FIOSS part of the code and the 15th version of IFORT.
+Below 70 nm this version yields a discrepancy of the resulting high resolution 3 ODF spectrum with the pmod branch.
+The discrepancy is within about 8%, its origin is unknown.

 Compilation: